It’s been one year since the second season of One Punch Man finished, so when will we get season 3 announcement?

 - Will there be One Punch Man Season 3

-One Punch Man season 3 has yet to be confirmed, so there is no official release date for this anime in 2019.
-That doesn’t mean there won’t be a continuation to One Punch Man, because that depends on a few factors that this article will answer.
+One Punch Man Season 3 was never officially announced, so there is no official release date for this anime in 2020.
+That doesn’t mean there won’t be a third season of One Punch Man because that depends on a few factors that this article will answer.

 How many volumes of One Punch Man are there?

-There are currently 20 manga volumes of One Punch Man released in Japan.
-One Punch Man also has Chapters 97 – 120 not yet in tankōbon format released.
+There are currently 21 manga volumes of One Punch Man released in Japan in 2020.
+One Punch Man also has Chapters 102 – 133 not yet in tankōbon format released.
 Shueisha publishes the chapters in Tonari no Young Jump magazine.